s0p4L1n3/Graylog_Content_Pack_Windows_Security/README.md

 Add it to your Graylog server in /srv.
 If different location, modify the content_pack.json to change location path (CTRL + F and replace all occurences with the desired path)

-If you do not add it, some Dashboards will not display all infos.
+If you do not add it, some Dashboards will not display all infos, these CSV are used for Lookup Table to enrich data.